Drive sales on autopilot with ecommerce-focused featuresSee Features

 What does it mean when an email bounces?
-Put simply, an email bounce’s definition is when the recipient’s email server rejects your email message.
-It means that your message hasn’t been delivered, and the email server sends it back to the sender.
+Put simply, an email bounce definition is when the recipient’s email server rejects your email message and the mail never arrives in its intended mailbox.
+It means that your message hasn’t been or can’t be delivered, and the email server sends it back to the sender.

 The bounce rate indicates how healthy or stale your mailing list is.
 It has a significant impact on your sender reputation and is one of the most important email marketing metrics that you have to monitor your email marketing.